Antares4/CITS3403Project/README.md

 - Can login and logout useing username and password
 - Can view provided content
 - Can create submissions
-- Can compelete Timed assessment
+- Can compelete Timed assessments
-- Can view feedback on performance/assessment
+- Can view feedback on performance/assessments
-- Can view global user performance on timed assessment
+- Can view global user performance on timed assessments

 ![Admin Users](https://img.shields.io/badge/-Admin-blue.svg)
 - Can login and logout useing username and password